VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 ---

 I like libraries provided by Google in Jetpack suite.
-Libs do their work, and do it well, stable and fast.
+Libs do their work, and do it well, stable, and fast.
-I trusted they so much so when I faced task of showing paged result, I didn't have any doubts to use [Jetpack Paging library](https://developer.android.com/topic/libraries/architecture/paging).
+I trusted they so much, so when I faced the task of showing paged result, I didn't have any doubts to use [Jetpack Paging library](https://developer.android.com/topic/libraries/architecture/paging).
 It was a mistake.
-During the usage of Jetpack Paging library I had experienced many technical challenges.
+During the usage of Jetpack Paging library I experienced many technical challenges.
-So this article not just a nagging about my pain, it also includes workaround which I used.
+This article not just a nagging about my pain, it also includes workaround which I used.
 If you use Jetpack Paging I believe you'll find them useful.
 Workarounds will be present in the same order I used them.